borys25ol/pg2pyrquet/README.md

 #### Note on File Naming
-When using the `export-tables` command, each Parquet file will be named according to the table name, following the format `{table_name}.parquet`.
+When using the `export-database` command, each Parquet file will be named according to the table name, following the format `{table_name}.parquet`.

 Contributing